1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Organizations with 501(c)3 nonprofit status or local government/educational institutions in Wisconsin.
+According to the current listing, eligibility includes: Organizations with 501(c)3 nonprofit status or local government/educational institutions in Wisconsin.
 Individuals not eligible.
 Project must be collaborative, less than 3 years old or a newly expanded dimension of an existing project.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.